YP-Learning/LetUs-C/src/Ch2-C-Instructions/H/README.md

 where t is the temperature and v is the wind velocity. write a program to recive values of t and v and calculate wind chill factor (wcf).
 [Solution](./f.c)

+g.
+If value of an angle is input through the keyboard, write a program to print all its Trigmetric rations.
+[Solution](./g.c)

 h.
 Two numbers are input through the keyboard into two locations `C` and `D`.
 Write a program to interchange the contents of `C` and `D`.
 [Solution](./h.c)